Asymptotic Semigroups and Two-sided Weak Orders: A Richardson-Springer Monoid Action

 \section{A Richardson-Springer Monoid Action}

 Let $M$ be a dual canonical monoid, and let $M_{nil}$ denote its nilpotent variety.
 The irreducible components of $M_{nil}$ are indexed by the Coxeter elements of the Weyl group of the unit group of $M$.
 It is well-known that all Coxeter elements are conjugate to each other.
 However, they (Coxeter elements) do not necessarily form a single conjugacy class in a Weyl group.
-Therefore, the conjugation action of $W$ on the set of Coxeter elements does not give an additional structure on the Chow group of $M_{nil}$.
-The structure that we are looking for is given by a finite monoid that is canonically associated with $W$, which is first used by Richardson and Springer in~\cite{RS90} for studying the weak order on symmetric varieties.
+Therefore, the conjugation action of $W$ on the set of Coxeter elements does not give an additional structure to study the geometries of $M$ and $M_{nil}$.
+For this reason, in this section, we look at the actions of a certain deformation of the group ring of a Weyl group on the reductive monoids.
+The structure that we will use is given by a finite monoid that is canonically associated with $W$, which is first used by Richardson and Springer in~\cite{RS90} for studying the weak order on symmetric varieties.

 \begin{Definition} Let $(W,S)$ be a Coxeter group.
 The {\em Richardson-Springer monoid} $O(W)$ of $W$ is the quotient of the free monoid generated by $S$ modulo the relations $s^2 = s$ for $s \in S$ and